ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 from an antecedent via cloning; see {{groups}} for more.

 {{connection-props}} provides a list of Connection Properties, while Selection Properties are listed in the subsections below.
-Sepection Properties are only considered during establishment, and can not be changed after a Connection is established; however, they can still be read.
+Selection Properties are only considered during establishment, and can not be changed after a Connection is established; however, they can still be read.
 The return type of a read Selection Property is Boolean, where `true` means that the Selection Property